 8 The Prisons Amendment Act 1999 s.
 19 reads as follows:

-“

 19. Transitional

 (1) A person who, immediately before the commencement of this Act, was a prison medical officer as defined in the Prisons Act 1981 is, on and after the commencement of this Act, to be taken to be —